apos/yaacs/README.md

-# Case System for Raspberry Pi or other (e.g. Stellarmate and Astroberry on Raspberry or Thin Client PC)
+# YAAPS - Yet Another Astro PC Case System
+For Raspberry Pi or other (e.g. Stellarmate and Astroberry on Raspberry or Thin Client PC)

 Hi there,